oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # Document History

+-06

+* Add the “Status” field for the well-known URI registration per IANA early review

 -05